solution gateway critical macos linux windows

 Related Resources

-Node.js version mismatch (OpenClaw requires Node 22+)
+Node.js version mismatch (OpenClaw recommends Node 24)

 Fix